What Is Mulch?

 What are the main types of mulch?

-The main types of mulch are organic and inorganic.
-Organic mulch includes wood, bark, straw, leaves, compost, and pine needles.
-Inorganic mulch includes stone, gravel, rubber, plastic, and landscape fabric.
+The main types are organic and inorganic.
+Organic mulch includes wood, bark, arborist chips, straw, leaves, compost, and pine needles.
+Inorganic mulch includes stone, gravel, rubber mulch, plastic, and landscape fabric.

 What is organic mulch?

-Organic mulch is mulch made from natural materials that break down over time, such as shredded hardwood, bark, wood chips, straw, leaves, compost, or pine needles.
+Organic mulch is made from natural materials that break down over time, such as shredded hardwood, bark, wood chips, fresh arborist chips, straw, leaves, compost, or pine needles.

 What is inorganic mulch?

-Inorganic mulch is mulch that does not break down the same way organic mulch does.
+Inorganic mulch does not break down in the same way organic mulch does.
 Examples include stone, gravel, rubber mulch, plastic mulch, and landscape fabric.

 What is dyed mulch?